A young man contemplates as he browses on his laptop.

 3. According to the Federal Trade Commission, you're entitled to credit reports from each major credit reporting agency weekly.

 If you’re planning to apply for a new credit card, you might want to look at your credit report first.
-Credit card companies, and other lenders, may consult your credit report to determine your likelihood to repay debts on time.
-By addressing any issues before you apply for a credit card, you may improve your eligibility and the interest rate you may be offered.
-If you’re unsure how to check your credit report, or simply wondering what a credit report is, read on to learn more.
+Credit card companies and other lenders may consult your credit report to determine your likelihood to repay debts on time.
+By addressing any issues before you apply for a credit card, you may improve your eligibility and the interest rate you’ll pay.

 What is a credit report?

-According to the Consumer Financial Protection Bureau, a credit report is a document that contains information pertinent to your creditworthiness, like your credit accounts, mortgages, debt, and your payment history.
+A credit report is a document that contains financial information related to your creditworthiness.
+Your credit report organizes your history with credit like your accounts, mortgages, debt, and your payment history.
 Financial entities like banks and credit card companies report relevant information to credit bureaus, also known as credit reporting agencies, to develop credit reports.
-The three major credit reporting agencies are Experian, TransUnion, and Equifax.
+The three major credit reporting agencies are Experian®, TransUnion®, and Equifax®.

-Companies like the Fair Isaac Corporation (FICO) use credit scoring models to transform your credit reports into credit scores.1 Those scores range from poor to exceptional and give lenders an idea of your likelihood to repay loans at a given time (also called your credit risk).
+Companies like VantageScore® and the Fair Isaac Corporation (FICO) use credit scoring models to transform your credit report into a credit score.
+Those scores give lenders an idea of the likelihood you’ll repay loans (also called your credit risk).

 What personal information is in a credit report?